LaurentMazare/ocaml-torch/README.md

 * Use a GADT to add type constraints to tensor elements.
 * Make it easier to use/import datasets.
+* Model weights import.
 * Add more complex examples.
+    * RNN/LSTM.
+    * Deep CNN on CIFAR-10 or ImageNet, maybe a ResNet ?
 * Add an opam package (this may have to wait until libtorch has stable releases).
 * utop/jupyter integration.